 - Kenyan operator continues to edge towards its northern neighbour for next expansive step, with Ethiopia opening its markets to two new mobile competitors.

-Speaking to The Standard, he described Ethiopia as “one of the few remaining opportunities for telecoms” in the region, joining a host of Vodafone Group executives to talk up Ethiopian prospects (Vodafonewatch, passim).
+Speaking to The Standard, Ndegwa described Ethiopia as “one of the few remaining opportunities for telecoms” in the region, joining a host of Vodafone Group executives to talk up Ethiopian prospects (Vodafonewatch, passim).

-According to the ECA, this process will introduce competition to the market by adding two new players by the end of 2020 (although this appears subject to slippage, owing to potential coronavirus delays and other factors) and making a proportion of the incumbent Ethio Telecom shares available to private investors, while retaining a majority stake itself.
+According to the ECA, this process will introduce competition to the market by adding two new players by the end of 2020 (although this appears subject to slippage, owing to potential coronavirus delays and other factors) and making a proportion of incumbent Ethio Telecom’s shares available to private investors, while retaining a majority stake itself.

 Currently, the government has a monopoly in the sector via Ethio Telecom.
-With Ethiopia being the second most populous country on the continent, it represents a significant market to break into.
-Ethio claims to have 44 million mobile and one million fixed‑line customers, and reported ETB 36.3bn (£840m/€940m) revenue in the year to July 2019.
+With Ethiopia being the second-most populous country on the continent, it represents a significant market to break into.
+Ethio claims to have 44 million mobile and one million fixed‑line customers, and reported ETB 36.3bn (£837m/€934m) revenue in the year to July 2019.
 In the same year, the operator introduced “drastic” mobile tariff discounts — of 40%–50% — to expand its subscriber base, which resulted in 15% growth.
-Ethio puts the country’s “tele‑density” at 44.5%, so there remains room for growth.
+Ethio puts the country’s “tele‑density” at 44.5%, so there remains room for substantial growth.

 M‑PESA remains an unanswered question